LOADING ...

 By my in God, by my faith in the game,

-And by my faith in all good things come to those stay true.
+And by my faith in all good things come to that stay true.

-You what I'm saying, and it was happening to me for a reason
+You know what I'm saying, and it was happening to me for a

-So it's no problem, you know I mean it's a problem but I'm not finna let know.
+So it's no problem, you know I mean it's a but I'm not finna let them know.

 I'm go straight through

-Or somebody that reacts when they back is against the wall?
+Or that only reacts when they back is against the wall?

-ever been threatened with resistance it's been met with resistance.
+I've ever threatened with resistance it's been met with resistance.

-You know what I'm saying, it's in my veins to fight
+You know what I'm saying, it's in my veins to back

-well, how long you think it take before niggas be like,
+Aight well, how long you think it take before be like,

-We fighting a war, I'm fighting a war I win and I wanna lay it all down
+We fighting a war, I'm a war I can't win and I wanna lay it all down

 you still strong or while you still wanna lift weights,

-'Cause once you turn 30 it's like take the heart and soul out of a man
+'Cause you turn 30 it's like they take the heart and soul out of a man

 And you don't fight no more.

-And if you believe me you can look around,
+And if you don't believe me you can around,

-You don't see no mouth 30-year old muthafuckas
+You don't see no loud mouth 30-year old

-I can truly tell you that nothing but turmoil goin' on
+I can tell you that there's nothing but turmoil goin' on

-So I to ask you what you think is the future for me and my generation today?
+So I wanted to ask you what you is the future for me and my generation today?

-I think niggas is tired-a grabbin' shit out the stores
+I think that niggas is tired-a shit out the stores

-And next time it's a riot gonna be bloodshed for real
+And next time it's a riot there's gonna be for real

 I don't think can know that